fullstorydev/fullstory-segment-middleware-android/README.md

 # fullstory-segment-middleware-android

+## Note: This project is currently under development.
+FullStory Segment Middleware is a project demonstrating the full potential of joining forces between Segment + FullStory.

-Enables sending Segment Analytics data to FullStory and adding FullStory session replay links to Segment events
+Enables sending Segment Analytics data to FullStory and adding FullStory session replay links to Segment events.